loliver4/SPINS_ASD_ImObs_GLM/README.md

 This directory includes code to run the Imitate Observe task GLM on SPINS and SPASD data, including steps after ciftify is run, and associated outputs.

-## Code:
+Activate corresponding python env before running any .py scripts in code using source /projects/loliver/SPINS_ASD_ImObs_GLM/code/py_venv/bin/activate (see note below re this).
+The requirements.txt file lists packages needed to reproduce the analysis environment.

-Activate corresponding python env before running any .py scripts using source /projects/loliver/SPINS_ASD_ImObs_GLM/code/py_venv/bin/activate (see note below re this)
+## code:
 **cifti_clean_ImObs_\*mm_SP\*.sh**: Drops 4 TRs and applies 6 or 2 mm smoothing to SPINS or SPASD Imitate Observe task images from ciftify

 **parse_confounds_32p_no_GSR_SPASD.sh** and **parse_confounds_32p_no_GSR_SPINS.sh**: Scripts to run parse_confounds_32p_no_GSR.py